stevenwadeconsulting/k8s-fundamentals-labs/docs/labs/1-essentials.md

 - Access to your assigned Kubernetes cluster
 - Basic familiarity with command-line interfaces
-- `kubectl` command-line tool (pre-installed on your lab environment)
+- Execute `cd ../001-essentials` to navigate to this lab directory

 ## Lab Environment Validation